PRiMeFlow: Capturing Complex Expression Heterogeneity in Perturbation Response Modelling: Related Work

-More recent methods have leveraged flow matching and diffusion frameworks to capture the heterogeneity and high-dimensional geometry of cellular responses and more accurately predict distributions of single cell responses~\citep{klein2025cellflow,Scvaeder,Squidiff,palla2025scalable}.
-CellFlow \citep{klein2025cellflow} utilizes a conditional flow-matching objective to learn time-dependent vector fields, employing a Sinkhorn Optimal Transport alignment prior to enforce parsimonious, shortest-path dynamics between source and target populations.
+More recent methods have leveraged flow matching and diffusion frameworks to capture the heterogeneity and high-dimensional geometry of cellular responses~\citep{klein2025cellflow,Scvaeder,Squidiff,palla2025scalable,xcell}.
+CellFlow \citep{klein2025cellflow} utilizes a conditional flow-matching objective to learn time-dependent vector fields, employing an optimal transport based data coupling to encourage parsimonious, shortest-path dynamics between source and target populations.
 Similarly, scLDM \citep{palla2025scalable} leverages a latent diffusion objective within a compressed token space, utilizing a multi-head cross-attention block (MCAB) to ensure gene permutation invariance and classifier-free guidance to steer the denoising process toward specific attributes.
-SquiDiff \citep{Squidiff} further refines this generative paradigm by tailoring the diffusion process to the specific manifold of single-cell data, using a score-matching objective designed to account for the inherent sparsity and technical dropout characteristic of scRNA-seq distributions.
+SquiDiff \citep{Squidiff} further refines this generative paradigm by tailoring the diffusion process to the specific manifold of single-cell data, using a score-matching objective to account for the inherent sparsity and technical dropout characteristic of scRNA-seq distributions.

-Finally, to address the inherent noise and sparsity of transcriptomic data, frameworks like PRESAGE (Perturbation Response EStimation with Aggregated Gene Embeddings) \citep{Littman2025.06.03.657653} integrate prior biological knowledge by aggregating gene embeddings from external sources (such as aggregates gene embeddings derived from protein-protein interaction networks and existing Perturb-seq datasets).
-By using these functional priors to weight its internal representations, PRESAGE achieves high predictive accuracy even in low-data regimes, achieving higher robustness and accuracy than purely data-driven approaches.
+To combat the inherent noise and sparsity of transcriptomic data, frameworks like PRESAGE~\citep{Littman2025.06.03.657653} integrate prior biological knowledge by aggregating gene embeddings from external sources (e.g., gene embeddings derived from protein-protein interaction networks and existing Perturb-seq datasets).
+Another approach which captures the population-level variability using distributional shifts is PerturbDiff~\citep{perturbdiff}, where the entire perturbed population is treated as a random variable, allowing for an accounting of batch effects and other relevant factors.
+Finally, PerturbGen~\citep{perturbgen} is a trajectory-aware model which aims to understand the trajectory of evolution of the perturbation effects rather than just static effects before and after the perturbation is applied, using a generative architecture to model state-to-state transitions.